Data Update: How Often Do Scoreless Draws Occur In Football?

-How often does a football match end without a goal from either club?
-Does it happen more often is some leagues than others?
-Can the odds for a match tell us something about the likelihood of a particular match ending nil-all?
-Andrew turns to his charts to breakdown the numbers on scoreless draws.
+How often do a football matches end without a goal scored for either club?
+Do scoreless matches happen more often is some leagues than others?
+And can the odds for a match tell us something about the likelihood of a particular match ending nil-all?
+Today Andrew Brocker review and supplements his previous analysis.

-So I decided to open up the spreadsheets, flip them around and see what the occurence of 0-0 results have been across seven of the major leagues of Europe in recent seasons.
+With this in mind I decided to open up the spreadsheets, flip them around and see what the occurrence rates of 0-0 results have been across eight of the major leagues of Europe in recent seasons.

-Do they occur at a similar rate across most major leagues, or do particular leagues see a significantly higher or lower rate of scoreless draws?
+Do 0-0 results occur at a similar rate across most major leagues, or do particular leagues see a significantly higher or lower rate of scoreless draws?

-In this piece we will be firstly looking at the occurence of 0-0 results since 2002 in 7 of the major leagues across Europe:
+In this piece we will be firstly looking at the occurence of 0-0 results over the last 10 seasons, from the start of the 2004/05 season to the conclusion of the 2013/14 season across eight of the major leagues across Europe:

 - English Premier League.

 - Spanish Primera.

 - Scottish Premier League.